filipstefansson/nexus-validate/README.md

   // use args and context to check if email is valid validate(_, args, context) {
     if (args.email !== context.user.email) {
-      throw new NexusValidateError('not your email', {
+      throw new UserInputError('not your email', {
         invalidArgs: ['email'],
       });
     }